 (3) An alteration under this section may be made either with or without any alteration of the objects of the company under this Act.

-(4) In this section the expression “deed of settlement” includes any contract of co-partnery or other instrument constituting or regulating the company, not being an Act of Parliament, royal charter, or letters patent.
+(4) In this section the expression deed of settlement includes any contract of co-partnery or other instrument constituting or regulating the company, not being an Act of Parliament, royal charter, or letters patent.

 326. Power of Court to stay or restrain proceedings